danielx/enchant2/README.md

-# goenchant
+# goenchant2

-This package provides bindings for the enchant spell checking library.
+This package provides bindings for the enchant v2 spell checking library.

+See https://github.com/danielx/enchant for bindings for v1

 ## Prerequisites

-You need to have `libenchant` version 1.6 and its development files installed to use this package.
+You need to have `enchant` version 2 and its development files installed to use this package.
 Additionally you need to install the dictionaries (hunspell, aspell etc.) you would like to use.

 ### Example
 ```
-sudo apt-get install enchant libenchant-dev hunspell-en
+sudo apt-get install enchant-2 libenchant-2-dev hunspell-en-us
 ```

 ## Install

 ```
-go get github.com/danielx/enchant
+go get github.com/danielx/enchant2
 ```

 ## Running tests